ZhianMai/Thread-safe-Hashmap/README.md

 In general, the ReentrantReadWriteLock has better flexibility than synchronized keywords, such as avoiding starvation, supporting priority, and spearating read-write operation.

 But the performance test on a single machine shows that ReentrantReadWriteLock does not have significant speedup than synchronized keyword.
-I tried to minimize the critical sections for read-write look, but the performance has no significant improvement, and it's easier to cause errors than locking the whole method.
+Maybe the runtime overhead is higher than traditional synchronized keyword.
+I tried minimizing the critical sections for read-write look, but the performance has no significant improvement, and it's easier to cause errors than locking the whole method.